AstaJoks/we-love-dogs-PP4/README.md

 ### Site Goals

-- To provide users with a place to find some tips about dogs care
+- To provide users with a place to find some tips about dogs care.
-- To provide users with a place to share their own dogs stories
+- To provide users with a place to share their own dogs stories.
-- To provide users a space to connect with other who are crazy about dogs
+- To provide users a space to connect with other who are crazy about dogs.

 ### User Goals

-- To understand what the website is about
+- To understand what the website is about.
-- Easy navigate between website pages
+- Easy navigate between website pages.
-- Create an account
+- Create an account.
-- To see blog about Dogs
+- To see blog about Dogs.
-- To be able to create, edit and delete own posts
+- To be able to create, edit and delete own posts.
-- To be able to comment on the blog post
+- To be able to comment on the blog post.
-- To be able to create own profile
+- To be able to create own profile.
-- Contact the website owner
+- Contact the website owner.

 ### Site Owner Goals

-- To provide a solution to allow users to see blog, create post, edit and delete posts
+- To provide a solution to allow users to see blog, create post, edit and delete posts.
-- To provide about us section
+- To provide about us section.
-- To provide a blog about dogs
+- To provide a blog about dogs.
-- Let user to create his/her own post
+- Let user to create his/her own post.
-- Let user to create his/her own profile
+- Let user to create his/her own profile.
-- Provide way to contact site owner
+- Provide way to contact site owner.
-- Let user register on the website
+- Let user register on the website.
-- Fully responsive and accessible website
+- Fully responsive and accessible website.

 Back to [top](#table-of-contents)<hr>